Intrauterine Insemination (IUI):

 Intrauterine insemination, or IUI, is a fertility treatment that involves the placement of sperm cells directly into the uterus, in order to facilitate the fertilization process.
-Commonly referred to as artificial insemination, this procedure allows an increased number of sperm to reach the fallopian tubes, and therefore improves the chances of fertilization.
-The goal of intrauterine insemination is for the sperm to reach the fallopian tube and fertilize an egg, resulting in pregnancy.
+Commonly referred to as artificial insemination, an IUI allows the increased number of sperm to reach the fallopian tubes and therefore improves the chances of fertilization.
+The goal of an IUI is for the sperm to reach the fallopian tube and fertilize an egg, resulting in pregnancy.
 Depending on the reasons for infertility, IUI may be performed in conjunction with the normal ovulation cycle of the woman or with fertility medications that induce ovulation.
 Since this is a relatively simple treatment with few side effects, it is often recommended as an initial form of fertility treatment.

 The Intrauterine Insemination Process

-Intrauterine insemination may be performed without additional fertility medications, however a physician may encourage an ovulation induction treatment along with the IUI process, to increase the chances for fertilization.
-It is recommended that the patient abstain from sexual activity for two to three days before treatment.
+Intrauterine insemination may be performed without additional fertility medications, however, a physician may encourage an ovulation induction treatment along with the IUI process, to increase the chances for fertilization.
+It is recommended that the patient abstains from sexual activity for two to three days before treatment.

-The intrauterine insemination process is relatively simple.
+The IUI process is relatively simple.
 First, a semen sample will be collected and then processed in a lab to separate the sperm from the seminal fluid.
 The separation process separates out active sperm and concentrates them into a small volume.
 The sperm is then washed and prepared for insemination.
 Sperm washing cleanses the sperm of mucus and potentially toxic chemicals which may cause adverse reactions in the uterus.
-This process is performed with the male partner's semen or donor sperm.
+This IUI is performed with the male partner's semen or donor sperm.
 At the time of ovulation, a catheter is used to inject the prepared sperm directly into the uterus.
-This is a minimally invasive procedure performed quickly in the doctor's office with minimal discomfort.
+Intrauterine insemination can be performed quickly in the doctor's office with minimal discomfort.
 Patients may experience mild cramping during the procedure and light bleeding afterward.
 After implantation, the doctor will advise the patient to remain lying down for at least 15 minutes up to a few hours to optimize the pregnancy rate.

 A pregnancy test can usually be taken two weeks after the IUI procedure, although the doctor will provide specific instructions for each individual patient.
 Many couples will require more than one cycle of treatment in order to become pregnant, with the most successful results occurring in women under the age of 35.